victor-s-santos/StarWarsCommerce/README.md

 # StarWars Ecommerce
 `A place where you can buy anything you want to dominate the galaxy.`

+## This page in heroku
+`If you would like to take a look in this page in production you can access: https://starwars-ecommerce.herokuapp.com`

 * ## __About__
     - It is a funny webpage that simulate the issuing sales orders;